myd7349/Ongoing-Study/c#/notes/System.Windows.Media.Imaging.md

   > The **retained** mode rendering engine in WPF / Silverlight delivers poor performance for this type of work.
 I've worked on a number of systems that were upgraded from Windows Forms to WPF where the client was sorely dissapointed by the rendering performance of this "GPU Accelerated" framework!

+- WPF Control Development Unleashed: Building Advanced User Experiences (Pavan Podila)

+  > As WPF is a retained graphics system, it caches all the drawing instructions and renders them whenever a refresh is required.
+The DrawingContext is used as the cache from which these instructions are picked up.
+  >
+  > Remember that WPF is a retained-mode graphics system, which means all of the drawing instructions are cached and you do not need to call any kind of update graphics API to force a visual refresh, as in an immediate mode graphics system.
+Although the API around DrawingVisual and DrawingContext resembles something you find in an immediate mode graphics system, beware of using it like one.
+You should never have to call any kind of update-my-graphics API to force a visual to redraw.

 - [Possible to InvalidateVisual() on a given region instead of entire WPF control?](https://stackoverflow.com/questions/2576599/possible-to-invalidatevisual-on-a-given-region-instead-of-entire-wpf-control)

   > WPF is a **retained** drawing system.
 That means OnRender() might better be called AccumulateDrawingObjects().
 It's actually accumulating a tree of live drawing objects, which only needs to happen once per layout.
 It then uses these objects to draw your UI whenever it needs to.
 To change how a portion of your UI looks without re-layout, some objects (like DrawingGroup, RenderTargetBitmap, and WriteableBitmap) can be updated after OnRender(), anytime you like.